nus-cs2103-AY2223S1/ip/docs/README.md

 ## Features

 ### Manage Tasks
-Add, delete, mark, unmark, find and list all current tasks.
+Add, delete, mark, unmark, find and list all current and/or incomplete tasks.

+### Help
+Get help for what commands to use easily.

 ## Usage